memgraph/docs/products/memgraph/v1.2.0/reference_guide/networkx/nxalg/nxalg.all_shortest_paths.md

 ### nxalg.all_shortest_paths(ctx: mgp.ProcCtx, source: mgp.Vertex, target: mgp.Vertex, weight: mgp.Nullable.str = None, method: str = 'dijkstra')
 Compute all shortest simple paths in the graph.

+> A simple path is a path with no repeated nodes.

 **Parameters**